evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Performance/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Tesla Model Y Performance is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 355 mm, while the rear discs are 335 mm.

 ### Regenerative Braking